OOlashyn/oolashyn.github.io/_posts/2020-05-01-capture-signature-in-portal.md

 ## Conclusion

 In this article I described an easy way to capture and show signature on Power Apps Portal using Singanture Pad library.
-Hope you will this articel useful.
+Hope you will find this article useful.